ocean-mapping-group/ocean-mapping-group.github.io/omg/traceBP.md

     *   The coefficients (`a`, `b`, `c`, `d`, `e`, `f`) are printed to standard output.
 4.  **Output to `tracepatt`:** The calculated coefficients for the first and last beams are written to the `tracepatt` file.
 5.  **Plotting Output (if plot flags are used):** Prints a formatted table to standard output for plotting, including beam number, file sequence, launch angle, angle offset, average backscatter (converted to log, linear, or DN as requested), and count.

+## Output Files
+*   `tracepatt`: An ASCII file containing quadratic coefficients for beam pattern normalization.
+*   Standard Output: Formatted table for plotting (if plot flags are used).

+## Dependencies
+*   `OMG_HDCS_jversion.h`: For OMG-HDCS data structures.
+*   `support.h`: For general utility functions and error handling.
+*   `math.h`: For mathematical functions.

+## Notes
+This tool is used to derive empirical corrections for sidescan data based on the angular response of individual trace samples.
+The quadratic fit provides a smooth representation of this response, which can then be applied by other tools (e.g., `makess`) to normalize sidescan imagery.
+The verbose output is useful for diagnosing the angular response of the sonar.